bentsherman/bentsherman.github.io/pages/skyrim-mods.md

 #### Environment

-Environmental mods mainly add content to the natural world (e.g. trees, grass, water, fog), but may also include new models and textures.
+Environmental mods mainly add content to the natural world (e.g. trees, grass, water), but may also include new models and textures.
 Here are the mods I currently use:

 - Folkvangr
 - Happy Little Trees